aleclarson/nitro-lang/README.md

 foo // => true
 ```

-Local variables override (but not overwrite) global variables.
+Local variables will shadow any global variable with the same name.

 ```js
 foo = false